apple/swift-protobuf/README.md

 ## Adding the SwiftProtobuf library to your project...

 To use the generated code, you need to include the `SwiftProtobuf` library module in your project.
-How you do this will vary depending on how you're building your project.
+How you do this varies depending on how you're building your project.
 Note that in all cases, we strongly recommend that you use the version of the SwiftProtobuf library that corresponds to the version of `protoc-gen-swift` you used to generate the code.

 ### ...using `swift build`

-After copying the `.pb.swift` files into your project, you will need to add the [SwiftProtobuf library](https://github.com/apple/swift-protobuf) to your project to support the generated code.
+After copying the `.pb.swift` files into your project, you need to add the [SwiftProtobuf library](https://github.com/apple/swift-protobuf) to your project to support the generated code.
 If you are using the Swift Package Manager, add a dependency to your